How to Set Up a VPN in Windows 10

 - Select “Windows (built-in)” as your VPN provider in the drop-down box.

-- For your connection name, use whatever you’d like.
+- For your connection name, enter whatever you’d like to call the connection.

 - The server name or address gets entered next.
-You’ll need to know this information, as it pertains to your private server or the VPN server with which you’ll connect.
+You’ll need to know this information, as it pertains to your private server or the VPN server which you’ll connect to.
+You’ll need to do some research on your own to find a reliable VPN server that will let you connect to it.

 - Next, choose “PPTP” (point to point tunneling protocol).